 Comparison Table – Best Snorkel Masks

 Thus, the choice of a quality snorkeling mask is critical for a thrilling adventure down in the ocean waters.
-If the mask continually fills up with water or fogs, then that sure is a bummer.
+If the masks continually fills up with water or fogs, then that sure is a bummer.

 Snorkel Mask Buying Guide